 Whether you find some old steel stools or attractively weathered shutters—like in this room from wonen_bij_chantal—giving aging materials a new lease on life is a great way to achieve an industrial look.
 Next time you are scanning the racks of your local thrift store, do not be afraid to repurpose the old or offbeat.Continue to 19 of 21 below.

 19 of 21

 This industrial bunk bed DIY from Cherished Bliss ditches the traditional and uses metal piping as a ladder and railing.
 It is not only industrial-friendly but also super practical and durable.Continue to 20 of 21 below.

 Bedroom With Oversized Fixtures

-When it comes to industrial design, sometimes it's all about mixing in bold pieces that catch the eye, but still work seamlessly with the rest of the design.
-This bedroom from InsideOut has the standard exposed brick walls and metal-framed windows, but also features a couple of unlikely metal pendant lights that take the look somewhere unexpected.Continue to 21 of 21 below.
+When it comes to industrial design, sometimes it is all about mixing in bold pieces that catch the eye and still work seamlessly with the rest of the design.
+This bedroom from InsideOut has the standard exposed brick walls and metal-framed windows but also features a couple of unlikely metal pendant lights that take the look somewhere unexpected.Continue to 21 of 21 below.

 21 of 21